-The Pentium 4 ATX power include three connectors.
+The Pentium 4 ATX power include other 4-pin + 12V ATX power connectors.

-Advanced Configuration and Power Interface
+\ Advanced Configuration and Power Interface

-Features four power saving modes: S1 (Snoop), S3 (Suspend to RAM), and S5 (Soft-Off).
+Features four power saving modes: S1 (Snoop), S3 (Suspend to RAM), S4 (Suspend to DISK), and S5 (Soft-Off).
 ACPI provides more efficient Energy Saving Features controlled by your operating system that supports OS Direct Power Management (OSPM) functionality.

-System BIOS
+\ System BIOS

-Provides licensed Award BIOS V6.0 PG on Intel Firmware Hub 2Mb Flash core and supports Green PC, Desktop Management Interface (DMI).
+Provides licensed Award BIOS V6.0 PG on 2Mb Flash EEPROM and supports Green PC, Desktop Management Interface (DMI).

-ATX Form Factor
+\ ATX Form Factor

 System board conforms to ATX specification.

-Board dimension: 305mm $\times 244$ mm.
+Board dimension: 350mm\190mm.

-Advanced Features
+\ Advanced Features

-- Low EMI Built in spread spectrum and automatic clock shut-off of unused PCI/SDRAMS slots to reduce EMI. - Dual Function Power Button The system can be in one of two states, one is Suspend mode and the other is Soft-Off mode.
+- ➤ Low EMI - Built in spread spectrum and automatic clock shut-off of unused PCI/SDRAMS slots to reduce EMI. - ➤ Dual Function Power Button The system can be in one of two states, one is Suspend mode and the other is Soft-Off mode.
 Pushing the power button for less than 4 seconds places the system into Suspend mode.
-When the power button is pressed for longer than 4 seconds, the system enters Soft-Off mode. - CPU Clock Setting This item allows users to adjust CPU Host Clock in BIOS. - CPU Multiplier Setting This item allows users to adjust CPU Multiplier in BIOS. - > CPU Vcore Setting This item allows users to select CPU Vcore in BIOS. - DDR Voltage Setting This item allows users to select DDR Voltage in BIOS. - Chipset Voltage Setting This item allows users to select Chipset Voltage in BIOS.
+When the power button is pressed for longer than 4 seconds, the system enters Soft-Off mode. - ➤ CPU Clock Setting This item allows users to adjust CPU Host Clock in BIOS. - ➤ CPU Multiplier Setting This item allows users to adjust CPU Multiplier in BIOS.

-Intelligent Features
+\ Intelligent Features

-- Voltage Monitoring Monitors various voltages of key elements, such as the CPU, and other critical system voltage levels to ensure stable current passing through mainboard components. - Fan Status Monitoring To prevent CPU from overheating, the CPU fan is monitored for RPM and failure.
-(CPU Cooling FAN with RPM sensor is required.) - Temperature Monitoring This item allows users to make sure whether the CPU or system runs in a suitable temperature.
+- ➤ Voltage Monitoring - Monitors various voltages of key elements, such as the CPU, and other critical system voltage levels to ensure stable current passing through mainboard components. - ➤ Fan Status Monitoring To prevent CPU from overheating, the CPU fan is monitored for RPM and failure.
+(CPU Cooling FAN with RPM sensor is required.) - ➤ Temperature Monitoring - This item allows users to make sure whether the CPU or system runs in a suitable temperature.